pgpartman/pg_partman/doc/pg_partman.md

  * `p_lock_wait` - optional argument, sets how long in seconds to wait for a row to be unlocked before timing out.
 Default is to wait forever.
  * `p_order` - optional argument, by default data is migrated out of the default in ascending order (ASC).
 Allows you to change to descending order (DESC).
  * `p_analyze` - optional argument, by default whenever a new child table is created, an analyze is run on the parent table of the partition set to ensure constraint exclusion works.
 This analyze can be skipped by setting this to false and help increase the speed of moving large amounts of data.
 If this is set to false, it is highly recommended that a manual analyze of the partition set be done upon completion to ensure statistics are updated properly.
- * `p_source_table` - This option can be used when you need to move data into a natively partitioned set.
+ * `p_source_table` - This option can be used when you need to move data into a partitioned table.
 Pass a schema qualified tablename to this parameter and any data in that table will be MOVED to the partition set designated by p_parent_table, creating any child tables as needed.
  * `p_ignored_columns` - This option allows for filtering out specific columns when moving data from the default/source to the target child table(s).
 This is generally only required when using columns with a GENERATED ALWAYS value since directly inserting a value would fail when moving the data.
 Value is a text array of column names.
  * Returns the number of rows that were moved from the parent table to partitions.
 Returns zero when source table is empty and partitioning is complete.